coredns/coredns/middleware/kubernetes/README.md

 	#    ;; ANSWER SECTION:
 	#    google.com.
 175	IN	A	216.58.194.206
 	#
+	# All 3 arguments are optional:
+	#
+	# resolv:RESOLV-CONF-FILE (default: /etc/resolv.conf) If specified, coredns
+	# uses this file to get the host's search domains.
+CoreDNS performs a lookup
+	# on these domains if the in-cluster search domains in the path fail to
+	# produce an answer.
+If not specified, the values will be read from the local
+	# resolv.conf file (i.e the resolv.conf file in the pod containing coredns).
+	#
-	# NDOTS is optional, defaulting to 1.
-This provides an adjustable threshold to
+	# ndots:NDOTS (default: 1) This provides an adjustable threshold to
 	# prevent server side lookups from triggering.
 If the number of dots before
 	# the first search domain is less than this number, then the search path will
 	# not executed on the server side.
 	#
+	# onnxdomain:RESPONSE (default: NXDOMAIN) RESPONSE can be either SERVFAIL or
+	# NOERROR.
+This option causes coredns to return the given response instead of
+	# NXDOMAIN when the all searches in the path produce no results.
+Doing this
+	# should prevent the client from fruitlessly continuing the client side
+	# searches in the path.
+	#
 	# Enabling autopath causes coredns to use more memory since it needs to
 	# maintain a watch on all pods.
 If autopath and "pods verified" mode are
-	# both enabled, they will use share the same watch.
+	# both enabled, they will share the same watch.
 I.e. enabling both options
 	# should have an equivalent memory impact of just one.
 	autopath ndots:1 foo.example.com.